yiwang454/avsr_pipeline/README.md

 # Audio-Visual Speech Recognition Pipeline
+Forked from git@github.com:ondrejklejch/avsr_pipeline.git .
+But for simpler commit and commit recordings: didn't use github fork repo directly.
 This repository contains a pipeline that can be used to extract talking faces from videos.
 The pipeline is based on [SyncNet](https://github.com/joonson/syncnet_python).

 ## Installation